Centrifugal compressor: Collector

 The collector of a centrifugal compressor can take many shapes and forms.
 When the diffuser discharges into a large, empty, circumferentially constant-area chamber, the collector may be termed a Plenum.
 When the diffuser discharges into a device that looks somewhat like a snail shell, bull's horn, or a French horn, the collector is likely to be termed a volute or scroll.

 When the diffuser discharges into an annular bend, the collector may be referred to as a combustor inlet (as used in jet engines or gas turbines) or a return channel (as used in an online multi-stage compressor).
 As the name implies, a collector's purpose is to gather the flow from the diffuser discharge annulus and deliver this flow downstream into whatever component the application requires.
 The collector or discharge pipe may also contain valves and instrumentation to control the compressor.
 In some applications, collectors will diffuse flow (converting kinetic energy to static pressure) far less efficiently than a diffuser.

-Bernoulli's principle plays an important role in understanding diffuser performance.
+Bernoulli's principle is important in understanding how diffusers perform.
 In engineering situations assuming adiabatic flow, this equation can be written in the form: